0xM1cx/Obsidian-Notes/Networking/VLANs.md

 A more specific definition: A LAN is a single **Broadcast domain**, including all devices in that broadcast domain.
 A **Broadcast domain** is the group of devices which will receive a broadcast frame (destination MAC of FFFF.FFFF.FFFF) sent by any one of the members.

 ## What are VLANs?
+It is a logical LAN, a logical grouping of devices in the same broadcast domain.
+VLANs are usually configures on switches by placing some interfaces into one broadcast domain and some interfaces into another.
+Each VLAN acts as a subgroup of the switch ports in an Ethernet LAN.

 ## Why do we need VLANs?
 ![[Pasted image 20220712233352.png]]